International Travel Packing List: Your Guide for a Stress-Free Trip

 What to Pack in Your Suitcase

 Let’s start with your largest piece first: your checked luggage.
-Leave this space for clothes, shoes, larger toiletries, and non-valuable miscellaneous items like a flat iron or an umbrella.
+Leave this space for clothes, shoes, larger toiletries, and non-valuable miscellaneous items like a hair dryer or an umbrella

 The clothes and shoes you pack for your trip are highly dependent on when and where you’re traveling.
 For example, if you’re headed to a tropical international destination in the summer, you can obviously skip any heavy coats in favor of a light sweater instead.

-Regardless of where I’m going abroad, here are the basics I pack every time:
+Regardless of where I’m going abroad, here are the basics I pack every single time:

 Clothing